kocharshaivi19/Image-Calculator/README.md

 README.md (Shaivi Kochar)

-○ Describe the steps in your pipeline, what choices did you take and why
+- Describe the steps in your pipeline, what choices did you take and why

-○ The layers in your model, why did you pick them
+- The layers in your model, why did you pick them

-○ What performance are you currently seeing, why is that
+- What performance are you currently seeing, why is that

-○ How to train your system (preferably just running one or two files)
+- How to train your system (preferably just running one or two files)

-○ How to run your system (preferably just running one or two files)
+- How to run your system (preferably just running one or two files)

-In Response:

 ----------------------------------------------------------------------------------------------------------------------------------------
 PIPELINE